isc-projects/stork/doc/devel.rst

 ========

-Rakefile is a script for performing many development tasks, like building source code, running linters, running unit tests, and running Stork services directly or in Docker containers.
+Rakefile is a script for performing many development tasks, like building source code, running linters and unit tests, and running Stork services directly or in Docker containers.

 There are several other Rake targets.
-For a complete list of available tasks, use `rake -T`.
+For a complete list of available tasks, use ``rake -T``.
 Also see the Stork `wiki
 <https://gitlab.isc.org/isc-projects/stork/-/wikis/Processes/development-Environment#building-testing-and-running-stork>`_
 for detailed instructions.